MThomas79/Plants2024-SpeciesResponsestoWarmingPlusECO2/README.md

 "Leaf_Angle_Survey_Data.xlsx" and "Leaf_Angle_Survey_Data.csv" Are     identical aggregations of all the individual leaf angle survey experiment data sheets.

+"SurveyMetadata.txt" A text file containing the description of the column names and values found in "Leaf_Angle_Survey_Data."

 "Figures/" contains figures assocaited with this Rmd.

 "Angle.Poster" is a PNG file depicting a comparison of leaf angle and LCI   (Leaf Curl Index) between treatment groups by species.